verrol/dot-vim/README.md

     Probably the first and easiest plugin to start with is DWM.
 You really don't have to do anything to activate DWM, it is all ready to go.
 So what is DWM?
 DWM is a window manager for VIM, meaning that it helps you managed multiple split windows very easily.

+    NOTE: By default, the DWM plugin uses <ctrl>+<n>, <ctrl>+<c>, etc. But those binding gets overwritten by the YankRing plugin.
+So I have remapped the conflicting ones as folllows:

+    <>wn          window-new              create a new window (make it the main)
+    <>wc          window-close            close the current window
+    <>wf          window-focus            change foucs, make current window the main
+    <>wfs         window-full-screen      full screen, use <>wf to return to multiple windows

     If you don't already know, VIM allows you to create split windows (virtical or horizontal) using the ':split' or 'vsplit' commands.
 You can try them now if you like, just fire up Vim and then type ':split' and ':vsplit' to see what happens.
-You can then move between wiindows with <CTRL>+<w><w> or
+You can then move between windows with
-    <CTRL>+<w><[hljk]>, which are your movement keys to move left, right, down, or up to another
-    windows.
+    <CTRL>+<j> or <CTRL>+<k>.

     With DWM, you really don't need to think about how to split your windows.
 It maintains a main window and stacks other winodws on the right.
 To try it out, open a new Vim or close all but one window if you have some split windows (use ':close', ':q', or ':q!' if you have type anything).
-Now, with the cursor in the single Vim window, start editing, then in command mode type '<CTRL>+<n>.
+Now, with the cursor in the single Vim window, start editing, then in command mode type '<>wn.
 Notice now the new windows is placed, start editing in this second windows.
-Back to command mode and type <CTRL>+<n> again.
-Notice what is happening?  her are some other commands:
+Back to command mode and type <>wn again.
+Notice what is happening?

-    - <>wn              create a new window (make it the main)
-    - <>wc              close the current window
-    - <ctrl>+<j>        move to next window clockwise
-    - <ctrl>+<k>        move to next window counter-clockwise
-    - <>wf              change foucs, make current window the main
-    - <>wfs             full screen, use <ctrl>+<space> to return to multiple windows

 ## Rainbow Parenthesis
     This plugin uses different colors for nested brackets, parenthesis, braces, etc. This is a smiple plugin to use.
 I toggle when I want using key binding <leader>rp, instead of having it on for every file.
+Think <leader> Rainbow-Parenthesis for this command.

 ## CommandT
     URL: https://wincent.com/products/command-t, https://github.com/wincent/Command-T

     This plugin was inspired by commercial plugin for Vim called Sparkup I think, and that was inspired by the Cmd-T feature in TextMate.
 Regardless of the linage or history, this is a great plugin.

+    By default Command-T comes with only two mappings, but there are a few more commands:

+    <Leader>t     bring up the Command-T file window
+    <Leader>b     bring up the Command-T buffer window

     This plugin allows you do fuzzy-search to open files in a directory or directory-tree.
     So assuming you are in your project, active the pluin with <leader>t.
 You will see a list of files, just start typping some characters from both the path and filename.
 You don't need to type the complete path nor file name.
 This only makes sense if you try it or check out the